RedAngel121/NytePack/README.md

         Nightmare Epic Siege ( Disable 90% of the mod?? :Sweats: yea idk yet, some of these things are just not ok but the options for intelegent mobs would be interesting)
-        Enhanced Celestials (harvest moon is the only befenit and doesnt provide enough to warrant including the mod) Natures Aura (possible server overhead issues because of the chunk aura updates)
+        Enhanced Celestials (harvest moon is the only befenit and doesnt provide enough to warrant including the mod) Natures Aura (possible server overhead issues because of the chunk aura updates) https://www.curseforge.com/minecraft/mc-mods/suspicious-zombification ??? (find purpose or reasonable limits) https://www.curseforge.com/minecraft/mc-mods/create-dreams-desires (check for Ore Gen and see whats not compatable) https://www.curseforge.com/minecraft/mc-mods/create-connected (should be fine but still look at it first)

     World:
         Terralith (slow chunk generation issues)
         Deeper and Darker (not available for 1.18)
         The Undergarden
-            - not something i want, but how far outside the realm of the pack?
+            - not something i want personally, but how far outside the realm of the pack is it really?
             - we could turn it into a planet instead of a portal for use with Beyond Earth?

         Swap for Geolosys?: disinclined...